pandorabots/pandorabots.github.io/_modules/mitsuku.md

       <template><srai>XMITSUKUMODULE XRESPONSE <denormalize><sraix><bot><bot name="mitsukumodule"/></bot><star/></sraix></denormalize></srai></template>
     </category>

-Then, create a file called denormal.substitutions, and include the following key-value pair as a substitution (use your intended name as second item):
+Then, create a file called denormal.substitutions, and include the following key-value pair as a substitution (use your intended name as the second item):

     [["Mitsuku", "Alice"]]

 Now, any time the module returns some text that contains the word Mitsuku, the denormalize tag will replace the word with the name you specified.

+Please note that while you can override her name in this manner, the Mitsuku personality is not changeable.
+She will continue to be a young woman from the UK with a sassy personality regardless of the name change!

 ## Custom response handling